vannillabeancream/vannillabeancream/README.md

 ᕱ⑅ᕱ  Fem terms only .

 ᕱ⑅ᕱ  Ships dni, it makes her uncomfy, and its just weird to ship yourself with a regressor..

+ᕱ⑅ᕱ  When she types, some letters are replaced and some are just left off completely. do NOT mock her, she will get overwhelmed and go nonverbal.

+ᕱ⑅ᕱ  Gets upset and/or sad really easily. please int with care ! ( This goes along with her getting uncomfortable easily )

 # - <img width="726" height="67" alt="image" src="https://github.com/user-attachments/assets/eefa9edb-6aaa-4a9d-8ebc-99d4ca2dd61a" />